enzokro/claudette-ts/README.md

-# claudette-ts
+# Claudette-TS

-A TypeScript wrapper for Anthropic's Node.js SDK that makes Claude API interactions simpler and more ergonomic.
+A TypeScript library for building robust Claude 3 applications with tool use support.
+Built on top of the official Anthropic SDK, Claudette-TS provides a higher-level interface for complex interactions with Claude, including multi-step tool use, conversation management, and cost tracking.

 ## Features

+- 🛠 **Robust Tool Support**: Seamless integration of function calling with proper type safety
-- Stateful chat interface with history tracking
+- 💬 **Conversation Management**: Built-in history tracking and context management
-- Automatic token usage and cost calculation
+- 💰 **Cost Tracking**: Automatic token counting and cost calculation for all models
-- Streaming support
-- Simple tool use integration
+- 🔄 **Multi-step Tool Interactions**: Automated handling of complex tool-use sequences
+- 🌊 **Streaming Support**: Built-in handling of streaming responses
+- 💾 **Cache Support**: Efficient handling of conversation context with Claude's caching system
-- Environment variable configuration
+- 📝 **System Prompts**: Easy configuration of system-level instructions
+- 🔒 **Type Safety**: Full TypeScript support with proper types for all Claude 3 features

 ## Installation